Food as Medicine: a 48-hour inflammation reset

 Sleep debt: the night crew can’t take out the trash if you cut their shift.

 Sedentary time: when muscles don’t contract for long periods, they stop sending ‘I’m okay’ signals to your immune system.
-Blood sugar lingers longer, lymph moves slower, breath gets shallow, and your body translates that to more cleanup to do.
-It doesn’t mean “work out"; it means move.
+Blood sugar lingers longer.
+Lymph moves slower.
+Breath gets shallow.
+And your body translates that to more cleanup to do.
+It doesn’t mean “work out”; it means move.
 Short movement “snacks” lower post-meal glucose and quiet the alarm.

 The mindset bridge